 For business owners, managers, and heads of departments – nothing is better than having a motivated, engaged, and happy workforce in place that is unified in its focus on the company’s performance.
 Hiring top-quality individuals is a difficult task on its own, but it is worth bearing in mind that hiring does not end when the candidate has accepted the position.
 A positive culture and environment, coupled with credible benefits, must be in situ so that employees will have good reasons to remain with your company, so that growth can continue.

-It’s impossible to hold on to all your best people, but you can certainly minimise the loss with a well-nurtured hiring and retention plan in place.
+It’s impossible to hold on to everyone & it’s a fact of life that people will move on.
+However, you can certainly minimise the loss with a well-nurtured hiring and retention plan in place.